“(T)he taut, muscular debut of an original and gifted voice…. If you read one new writer this year, read this one.”

 After the sky falls, can anyone still hope?

-Includes the Aurora Award Finalists “Touch the Sky, They Say” and “Delta Pi”, and an introduction by David Nickle (Eutopia, ‘Geisters, Monstrous Affections)
+Includes the Aurora Award Finalists “Touch the Sky, They Say” and “Delta Pi”, the Sunburst longlisted story “Only at the End Do You See What Follows”, and an introduction by David Nickle (Eutopia, ‘Geisters, Monstrous Affections)

 Table of contents